 4. AMENDMENT OF GUARANTY.
 No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Counterparty.

 5. WAIVERS, CONSENTS AND RENEWALS.
-Guarantor hereby waives (a) notice of acceptance of this Guaranty and all notice of the creation, extension, or accrual of any of the Obligations; (b) presentment and demand concerning the liabilities of Guarantor,, notice of dishonor, and protest except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Enron or any other person or to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.
+Guarantor hereby waives (a) notice of acceptance of this Guaranty and all notice of the creation, extension, or accrual of any of the Obligations; (b) presentment and demand concerning the liabilities of Guarantor, notice of dishonor, and protest except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Enron or any other person or to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.

-Except as to applicable statutes of limitation, a Counterparty’s failure to insist at any time upon strict compliance with the Guaranty or with any of the terms hereof nor any continued course of such conduct on its part shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.
+Except as to applicable statutes of limitation, the Counterparty’s failure to insist at any time upon strict compliance with the Guaranty or with any of the terms hereof nor any continued course of such conduct on its part shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations hereunder.

-Guarantor hereby agrees that the Guaranty is a continuing guarantee and that its obligations hereunder shall be absolute and unconditional irrespective of (a) any lack of validity, regularity, or enforceability of the Obligations or any instrument evidencing the same or relating thereto, or any other circumstance that might otherwise constitute a defense available to, or a discharge of Enron; (b) the dissolution, liquidation, reorganization or other change regarding Enron, or Enron being the subject of any cases or proceeding under any bankruptcy or other law for the protection of debtors or creditors, or any other action or matter that would release a guarantor; or (c) existence of any collateral or other assets from which the Obligations could be satisfied by a Counterparty (including, without limitation, any right a Counterparty may have to set-off or apply any obligation any Bear Stearns entity may owe to Obligor).
+Guarantor hereby agrees that the Guaranty is a continuing guarantee and that its obligations hereunder shall be absolute and unconditional irrespective of (a) any lack of validity, regularity, or enforceability of the Obligations or any instrument evidencing the same or relating thereto, or any other circumstance that might otherwise constitute a defense available to, or a discharge of Enron; (b) the dissolution, liquidation, reorganization or other change regarding Enron, or Enron being the subject of any cases or proceeding under any bankruptcy or other law for the protection of debtors or creditors, or any other action or matter that would release a guarantor; or (c) existence of any collateral or other assets from which the Obligations could be satisfied by the Counterparty.

-Guarantor’s obligations hereunder shall be paid without set-off or counter-claim against any obligation a Counterparty may owe to Guarantor.
+Guarantor’s obligations hereunder shall be paid without set-off or counter-claim against any obligation the Counterparty may owe to Guarantor.

 Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract and waives notice with respect to any such changes or modifications.